dendronhq/dendron-site/vault/dendron.topic.frontmatter.md

 ## Summary

 The `---` section at the top of each note is **frontmatter**.
-Frontmatter contains custom attributes at the top of each markdown file, autogenerating some at creation time.
+Frontmatter contains custom attributes at the top of each Markdown file, autogenerating some at creation time.
 Dendron uses it to store metadata about each note for features like publishing.

 ## Example